ABOUT DR. KIM NALLEY

 Keeping Jazz Alive

-Awarded "Most Influential African American in the Bay Area" in 2005 and "Best Jazz Group" in 2013, vocalist Kim Nalley is already being called "legendary" and "San Francisco institution.
-Kim Nalley has discovered by Michael Tilson Thomas singing to packed audiences live with no amplification.
+Awarded "Most Influential African American in the Bay Area" in 2005 and "Best Jazz Group" in 2013, vocalist Dr. Kim Nalley is already being called "legendary" and "San Francisco institution.
+Nalley has discovered by Michael Tilson Thomas singing to packed audiences live with no amplification.
 MTT recorded her singing live with no amplification and invited her to sing with the San Francisco Symphony.
 Subsequently she became a Rounder Records recording artist and went on a worldwide tour gracing concert halls from Moscow to Lincoln Center and festivals from Umbria Jazz to Monterey Jazz garnering effusive international press, awards and ranking high on the Jazz charts and Gavin Report for her many albums.
 Nalley had a solid background in classical music before switching to Jazz for the freedom it provided.
-A true Renaissance woman, Kim Nalley has been a featured writer for JazzWest and SF Chronicle's City Brights, shortlisted for a Grammy nomination, a produced playwright, and the former jazz club owner of Jazz at Pearl’s.
-She is a Ph.D. candidate in history at UC Berkeley, and an avid Lindy Hop & blues dancer.
+A true Renaissance woman, Kim Nalley has been a featured writer for JazzWest and SF Chronicle's City Brights, shortlisted for a Grammy nomination, a produced playwright, an avid Lindy Hop & blues dancer. and the former jazz club owner of Jazz at Pearl’s.
+She earned her Ph.D. in history at UC Berkeley and is a published scholar.
 She was shortlisted by Downbeat Critics Poll in 2017 as a "Rising Star" (Deserving Wider Recognition).
 Nalley's many philanthropic endeavors include founding the Kim Nalley Black Youth Jazz Scholarship.